mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/basic_app.rst

 .. attention:: **Cleaning Up**:
-   To clean up after this tutorial, delete the ``outputs`` directory that Hydra created upon launching our app.
+   To clean up after this tutorial, delete the ``outputs`` directory that Hydra created upon launching our application.
 You can find this in the same directory as your ``my_app.py`` file.